deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 ``show()`` method
 -------------------

 This is the main show method.
-It inlines check/suite result HTML into notebook output cell.
+It will show the check/suite result's HTML output inline, in a notebook cell.

 .. code-block:: python